BIOLOGY FOR LIFE

 • List the conditions under which populations maintain Hardy-Weinberg equilibrium.

-• Explain how comparison of allele frequencies between two isolated populations of the same species can serve as evidence that divergence is (or is not) occurring).
+• Explain how comparison of allele frequencies between two isolated populations of the same species can serve as evidence that divergence is (or is not) occurring.

-• Explain how comparison of allele frequencies between one population at two points in time can serve as evidence that evolution is (or is not) occurring).
+• Explain how comparison of allele frequencies between one population at two points in time can serve as evidence that evolution is (or is not) occurring.

 AHL D4.1.15- Artificial selection by deliberate choice of traits.

-• Define selective breeding and artificial selection.
+• Define artificial selection.

-• Outline the mechanism of artificial selection in evolution of crop plants and domestic animals,
+• Outline the mechanism of artificial selection in evolution of crop plants and domestic animals.

 • Describe an example of artificial selection of a crop plant or domestic animal.